SUMMARY

 After the KPMG group exercise, the next exercise in your KPMG Launch Pad is the KPMG analytical exercise.

-The KPMG analytical exercise is a written task that assesses your ability to analyse information, interpret data, and form logical conclusions based on a business-related scenario.
+The KPMG analytical exercise is a written exercise that assesses your ability to analyse information, interpret data, and form logical conclusions based on a business-related scenario.
 The test lasts for 30 minutes.

 The KPMG analytical exercise seeks to evaluate your analytical skills.
 You will be given a brief and asked to write an analytical report providing detailed recommendations on profitability with specific actions and also highlighting strengths and weaknesses.